-These names can be changed by clicking on the default name and entering a new
+These names can be re-defined by clicking on the default name and typing a new

 name.
-Note that changing model names will require that any expression in
+Note that re-defining names will require that any eventual expression in

 For now, we are limited to only alphanumeric characters (and no white spaces) when re-naming models.